wadim/responsive-font-size/README.md

 A SASS mixin to ease creating layouts which scale the font-size based on screen width.
 Relies on media queries.

-Supplied with four parameters, this mixin will intelligently figure out how define the font sizes for you.
+Supplied with four parameters, this mixin will intelligently figure out how to define the font-sizes (using media queries) to make the font scale together with screen width.

 Usage: